Testing Your Citrix Gateway Configuration

 - Intranet IP addresses

 If you have problems logging on with the test user account, check the following:

-- If you receive a certificate warning, either a test certificate or an invalid certificate is installed on NetScaler Gateway.
+- If you receive a certificate warning, either a test certificate or an invalid certificate is installed on Citrix Gateway.
 If a certificate signed by a Certificate Authority (CA) is installed on the appliance, make sure that there is a corresponding root certificate on the user device.

 - If you used a CA-signed certificate, verify that you generated the site certificate correctly by using the signed Certificate Signing Request (CSR), and that the Distinguished Name (DN) data entered in the CSR is accurate.
-The problem may also be that the host name does not match the IP address that is on the signed certificate.
+The problem might also be that the host name does not match the IP address that is on the signed certificate.
 Check that the configured certificate’s common name corresponds to the configured virtual server IP address information.

 - If the logon screen does not appear or if any other error message appears, review the setup process and confirm that you performed all steps correctly and entered all parameters accurately.